-The property is located in Pinebrook Hills on Lot 17 Pinebrook Hills Subdivision.
-The fire protection district is the Boulder Mountain fire protection district (303-581-5132).
-There will be a new residence built on site.
-The lot is 2 acres in size and has a ~4-11% percent slope with a east aspect.
-The residence is at ~6,250 feet in elevation, and has total of 3,011 square feet.
-The proposed building site is mid-slope and it is a relatively dry site.
-There are no natural barriers that may help stop or slow the spread of a surface/crown fire on the site.
+The property is located at Section 23, Township 1N, and Range 71W, Pine Brook Hills, Boulder County.
+The fire protection district is the Boulder Mountain Fire Protection District (303-440-0235).
+There is 1 existing structure which has a total of 5,679 square feet on the site.
+A new addition to the house and deck is being proposed.
+The lot is 1.75 acres in size and has a steep ~25-30% percent slope with a southwest aspect.
+The site is at 6,000 feet in elevation and located on a mid-slope which is relatively dry.
+The main road to the east of the residence creates a small natural barrier that may help stop or slow the spread of a surface/crown fire on the site.